jclutton/DSMC/README.md

     project.
 If your project might contain identifying information, be sure to use a secure drive.

+3. Change the folder name from DSMC-main to DSMC.

-3. Find the redcap_instruments folder in the DSMC folder
+4. Find the redcap_instruments folder in the DSMC folder

     1. Install the three instruments in your REDCap project.
 Do not change the names of any variables.
 You can change the labels to